AndrewSRea/My_Learning_Port/Bootstrap/Customize/CSS_Variables/README.md

 ## Component variables

 Bootstrap is also beginning to make use of custom properties as local variables for various components.
-This way Bootstrap can reduce its compiled CSS, ensure styles aren't inherited in placces like nested tables, and allow some basic restyling and extending of Bootstrap components after Sass compilation.
+This way Bootstrap can reduce its compiled CSS, ensure styles aren't inherited in places like nested tables, and allow some basic restyling and extending of Bootstrap components after Sass compilation.

 Have a look at Bootstrap's table documentation for some [insight into how it's using CSS variables](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Content/Tables#how-do-the-variants-and-accented-tables-work).

-Bootstrap is also using CSS variables across its grids--primarily for gutters--with more component usage coming in the future.
+Bootstrap is also using CSS variables across its grids -- primarily for gutters -- with more component usage coming in the future.

 ## Examples